Lesotho

-Lesotho, (Note: /ləˈsoːtoː/ lih-SOH-toh, /st/) (Note: The country is also known by the nicknames "the Mountain Kingdom" and "the Kingdom in the Sky".) formally the Kingdom of Lesotho (Note: Naha ea Lesotho) and formerly known as Basutoland, is a landlocked country in Southern Africa.
-Entirely surrounded by South Africa, it is the largest of only three sovereign enclaves in the world, the others being San Marino and Vatican City, which are surrounded by Italy.
-Lesotho is situated in the Maloti Mountains and contains the highest peak in Southern Africa.
-It has an area of over 30000 km2 and has a population of about 2.3 million.
+Lesotho (/lɪˈsuːtuː/ lih-SOO-too; /st/), (Note: The country is also known by the nicknames "the Mountain Kingdom" ('Muso oa Thaba) and "the Kingdom in the Sky" ('Muso o Leholimong).) officially the Kingdom of Lesotho (Note: Naha ea Lesotho), is a landlocked country in Southern Africa.
+Surrounded by South Africa, it is the largest of the three sovereign enclaves.
+Lesotho is located in the Maloti Mountains, with the highest peak in southern Africa.
+It has an area of over 30000 km2, with a population of about 2.3 million.
 Its capital and largest city is Maseru.

 Lesotho was formed in 1824 by King Moshoeshoe I. Continuous encroachments by Dutch settlers made the King enter into an agreement with the United Kingdom to become a protectorate in 1868 and, in 1884, a crown colony.
 It achieved independence in 1966, and was subsequently ruled by the Basotho National Party (BNP) for two decades.
 Its constitutional government was restored in 1993 after seven years of military rule.
 King Moshoeshoe II was exiled in 1990 but returned in 1992 and was reinstated in 1995.
 One year later, Moshoeshoe II died and his son Letsie III took the throne, which he still holds.

 The Sotho ethnic group (also known as Basotho), from which the country derives its name, comprises 99.7% of the country's current population, making it one of the most ethnically homogeneous in the world.
 Their native language, Sesotho, is an official language along with English, IsiXhosa, and SiPhuthi.

 Lesotho is considered a lower middle income country with significant socioeconomic challenges, but also one of the highest rates of literacy in Africa (81% as of 2021).
 Lesotho is a member of the United Nations, the Non-Aligned Movement, the Commonwealth of Nations, the African Union, and the Southern African Development Community.